venkatesh2100/guessTheNumber/README.md

-#JavaScript Project Guess the Number
+# JavaScript Project: Guess the Number